 It’s the middle of October, but the evening is getting late at the Antaeus Theatre in Glendale, Calif. and Technical Director Adam Meyer is coaxing stubborn wires into wall sconces that were never designed to hold LED candles.

 To TCP, or not TCP, that is the question.
 Whether ‘tis nobler in the mind to suffer, suffer you shall not.

 A leading pioneer in the theatre lighting industry, Swiss-born Max Keller has been offering creative and technical solutions for the stage for more than 40 years.

 In this recurring series, Nick Gonsman of ETC NYC sheds light on aspects of the theory and practice of entertainment lighting control.
-Today’s topic: Cue transitions in a mixed-rig world.
+Today’s topic: Display Focus, Control Tabs and Magic Sheets.